bigelod/HaloCEWXR/README.md

 ## Compiling Source
 1. Clone this repository (`git clone --recurse-submodules https://github.com/LivingFray/HaloCEVR.git`)
-2. Open HaloCEVR.sln in Visual Studio 2022
+2. Run initinstall.bat and enter the Directory and executable name for your halo install (this must be done while visual studio is closed)
-3. Set the project configuration to "Debug" or "Release" on "x86"
+3. Open HaloCEVR.sln in Visual Studio 2022
-4. Navigate to "Project -> Properties" and then "Configuration Properties -> Build Events -> Post-Build Event" and replace E:\Halo with the directory you have halo installed to
+4. Set the project configuration to "Debug", "Release" or "Emulated-VR" on "x86" (Emulated will create a desktop window showing the VR perspective rather than launching OpenVR, which is very helpful for quick debugging)
-5. Navigate to "Project -> Properties" and then "Configuration Properties -> Debugging" and replace E:\Halo\Halo.exe with the path to your halo executable
+5. Click "Local Windows Debugger".
+If done correctly halo should automatically launch with the mod installed and visual studio's debugger attached.

-You should now be able to build successfully and automatically launch halo.
-Should the game fail to launch: using the "makerelease" bat file after building will allow you to create a zip containing the d3d9.dll and the VR folder, which can be extracted directly into halo's working directory to install the mod.
+6. If this is the first time running the mod you may need to run makerelease.bat after building to generate HaloCEVR.zip.
+Unzip the contents of this file into halo's directory to install the additional required assets